 HOW TO KEEP MAKEUP FROM OXIDIZING OR TURNING ASHY?

-Here is a compilation of a few tips to help prevent the oxidation, or at least slow down the process.
+Here is a compilation of a few tips by Gomit Chopra to help prevent the oxidation, or at least slow down the process.

-Introduce Primer: A primer creates a barrier between the skin and the makeup, making it resistant to reactions / oxidation.
+A primer creates a barrier between the skin and the makeup, making it resistant to reactions / oxidation.
 The Delhi based celebrity makeup artist, Gomit Chopra, recommends using the silicone primers.
 Reason?
-Being an occulsive agent, they are ideal for they render the best barrier between the skin and the makeup.
+Being an occlusive agent, they are ideal for they render the best barrier between the skin and the makeup.

 Recommended product: The PV girls love Benefit’s Porefessional (Price INR 1,300 at Benefit)!